deib-polimi/cpim-library/README.md

 NoSQL Service

 For the implementation of the service NoSQL it has been used the JPA specification .
-The chosen provider is EclipseLink available by default on Glassfish .
+The chosen provider is EclipseLink available by default on Glassfish 4.0.

 SQL Service

 The SQL service has been implemented in a manner similar to what was done for the other vendors.
-The DBMS is MySQL.
+The DBMS is MySQL 5.6.15.

 MAIL Service